Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Now during the rethrowing of exceptions are preserved the full call stack trace;
-   2. Reduced a number of delegate-wrappers.
+   Fixed a error, that occurred during finding the suitable method overload, that receives numeric values and interfaces as parameters, of the host object.

    =============
    DOCUMENTATION